 Once a student has some pattern experience at El Monte, I find it a nice change of pace to go to a different airport.
 Brackett is usually my first destination; it’s about 13 miles east of El Monte (detailed KPOC information).
 Take a look at the LAX TAC too.

-We’ll take off to the east (a heading of 090 is good estimate), staying south of the 10 freeway towards Mt San Antonio College.
-Going eastbound to Brackett, I like to fly at 2300′.
-Once we’re given a frequency change from El Monte, we’ll listen to the ATIS for Brackett and then call Brackett tower inbound for landing; I like to call when we are at least 6 miles southwest, to ensure we call well before we enter their airspace.
+Once we’re given a frequency change from El Monte, we’ll listen to the ATIS for Brackett and then call Brackett tower inbound for landing; I like to call when we are at least 6 miles west, to ensure we call well before we enter their airspace.
 Usually the winds favor runway 26L (two six left) and 26R (two six right) for takeoffs and landings.
-We’ll plan for a 45 degree entry for left traffic to runway 26L.
-We’ll aim for “Kellogg” (you’ll see this marked on the chart – it is the intersection of the 10 and 57 freeways).
+We’re usually given left traffic to runway 26L (that’s the runway and the entry to the pattern).
 At Brackett, the TPA is 2014 feet, but we’ll round that to 2000.
 You’ll also notice on the chart a symbol for a VOR just south of the airport.
 This is the Pomona VOR (POM).
-This is a radio navigation aid, but the equipment is easy to see and gives a good target for where we will turn to the downwind leg.
+This is a radio navigation aid, but the equipment is easy (bright orange antenna now) to see and gives a good target for where we will turn to the downwind leg.

 Operations at Brackett